Jonathan Nichols

 Early Life and Education

 Jonathan Edgar Nichols was born on November 14, 1965, in Muskogee, Oklahoma.
 He attended Christ the King Catholic School in Oklahoma City before his family moved to Muskogee, where he graduated from Muskogee High School in 1984.
-He earned a Bachelor of Arts in English from Northeastern State University in Tahlequah, where he was named Outstanding Senior of his graduating class in 1990.
-While working overnight shifts in the Corbun machine shop in Muskogee, he studied for the LSAT and went on to earn his Juris Doctorate from the University of Oklahoma College of Law in 1993.
+He earned a Bachelor of Arts in English from Northeastern State University in Tahlequah in 1990, where he was named Outstanding Senior of his graduating class.
+While working overnight shifts in the Corbun machine shop in Muskogee, he studied for the LSAT.
+He earned his Juris Doctorate from the University of Oklahoma College of Law in 1993.

 Prosecutorial Career

 After law school, Nichols worked at the Taylor Law Firm in downtown Oklahoma City before being hired as an Assistant District Attorney at the Cleveland County District Attorney's Office in 1995.
-As a prosecutor, he specialized in cases involving crimes against children, an experience that would profoundly shape his legislative career.
+As a prosecutor, he specialized in cases involving crimes against children.
 In 1997, he was named Outstanding Prosecutor of the Year by the Association of Oklahoma Narcotic Enforcers.

 State Senate Career (2000–2012)

 Nichols was elected to the Oklahoma State Senate as a Republican in November 2000, representing Norman and Cleveland County.
 He was re-elected in 2004 and 2008, serving a total of 12 years before being term-limited out in 2012.
-During his tenure, he became chairman of the Senate Rules Committee.
+He served as chairman of the Senate Rules Committee.

 Nichols built one of the most aggressive legislative records on child protection in Oklahoma history:

 - Death penalty for repeat child molesters: Nichols authored language making Oklahoma one of the first states to authorize the death penalty for repeat child sexual abusers.
-He also authored Senate Bill 1425, which mandated that child predators be sentenced to life without parole.
+His own words: "This death penalty provision sends a clear message to child predators in our state: We will find you, we will prosecute you, and then, we will put you to death."

 - Aggravated child pornography: Created the crime of aggravated child pornography, imposing a life prison term for anyone convicted of possessing 100 or more images of child pornography.

-- Child molester restrictions: Authored amendments making it illegal for convicted child molesters to live in the same home as the child they previously abused, and pushed to ban inmates from possessing cell phones in prison (categorizing them as illegal contraband).
+- Child molester restrictions: Made it illegal for convicted child molesters to live in the same home as the child they previously abused; pushed to ban inmates from possessing cell phones in prison.

 Awards and Recognition

-- OSBI Director's Award for Exemplary Service — Honored by the Oklahoma State Bureau of Investigation for his legislative work on child protection.
+- OSBI Director's Award for Exemplary Service — Honored by the Oklahoma State Bureau of Investigation for his legislative work.

-- "Crime Fighter Award" — Presented by the Rape, Abuse & Incest National Network (RAINN), a national anti-crime organization focused on sexual violence prevention.
+- "Crime Fighter Award" — Presented by the Rape, Abuse & Incest National Network (RAINN).

 Post-Senate Career

-After term limits ended his Senate service in 2012, Nichols continued working in Oklahoma government and policy:
+After term limits ended his Senate service in 2012, Nichols served as:

 - Chief of Staff for Senate President Pro Tempore Brian Bingman